ricklentz/ActiveLearningCycle/README.md

 # Active Learning with Rationales

   This project aims to answer if rationales aid in active learning.
-Labeling uses resources and active learning attempts to add value by reducing the resources needed to construct new models.
+Labeling uses resources and active learning attempts to add value by reducing the resources needed to construct models.
 Thus this effort asks three questions:
-  1) Does active learning with rationales reduce the labeling effort?
+  1) Does active learning with rationales reduce the labeling effort against a baseline effort?
   2) If so, by how much (show AUC)?
-  3) If so, what balance between the rationale and the document (represented by the variable c) optimizes this reduction?
+  3) If so, what balance between the rationale and baseline document features (represented by the variable c) optimizes this reduction?

 ### Instructions: